openjdk/amber-docs/site/guides/text-blocks-guide.md

                                  .match(verse -> !firstLastVerse.equals(verse))
                                  .collect(Collectors.joining("\n\n"));

-**_G7.
+### G7.
 Either use only spaces or only tabs for the indentation of a text block.
-Mixing white space will lead to a result with irregular indentation._**
+Mixing white space will lead to a result with irregular indentation. {#G7}

     // ORIGINAL
         String colors = """